 These books are designed to make you feel uncomfortable.
 Most of them are not fun to read.
-Now that your kids know how our economic system exploits people in poverty, femmes, Indigenous people, and folks of color – whattya gonna do about it?
+Now that your kids know how our economic system exploits people in poverty, women, nonbinary folks, Indigenous people, and folks of color – whattya gonna do about it?

 How are your kids going to take these awful feelings and channel them into good trouble?

 I don’t have the time and resources to do everything on this list while raising two kids and running BFL.
 But every day, I do what I can to fight for fair labor rights, and so should you.
 So do just one thing – and if you can, do more.

 Learn about the impact of small actions with your kids to level the playing field: